-China may also be concerned that an outside power could exert financial and diplomatic pressure on the home countries of major tanker operators (e.g., Greece or the Bahamas) to force them to cease carrying oil to China.
-Chinese analysts emphasize that the United States in particular has demonstrated a robust capability to bring comprehensive financial, military, and diplomatic pressure to bear on adversaries.
-Having the capacity to haul a majority of Chinese oil imports on vessels owned by Chinese state and private shipping companies would ensure that an opponent could not use such a tactic to pressure China in a situation short of war.
+China may also be concerned that an outside power could exert financial and diplomatic pressure on the home countries of major tanker operators (e.g., Greece or the Bahamas) in order to force them to cease carrying oil to China.
+The United States, in particular, has demonstrated a strong capacity to bring comprehensive financial, military, and diplomatic pressure to bear on foes.
+Having the capacity to haul a majority of Chinese oil imports on vessels owned by Chinese state and private shipping companies will ensure that an opponent could not use such a tactic to pressure China in a situation short of war.

-Some Chinese analysts claim that using Chinese-flagged and -operated tankers would help secure oil shipments from unstable areas such as Africa and the Middle East.60 To be sure, a national tanker fleet cannot protect oil importers from the internal security problems endemic to many oil-exporting countries.
+Some Chinese analysts claim that using Chinese-flagged and operated tankers would help secure oil shipments from unstable areas such as Africa and the Middle East.
+To be sure, a national tanker fleet cannot protect oil importers from the internal security problems endemic to many oilexporting countries.
 Civil war, terrorism, and many other factors could prevent supplies from ever reaching Chinese tankers.
 Yet while the internal instability of supplier countries may be unavoidable, an importer with its own tanker fleet and a blue water navy enjoys greater ability to ensure energy security once the oil leaves the exporting country.
-Protecting tankers and downstream infrastructure (e.g., refineries and distribution networks) is usually simpler than trying to protect oil fields in distant countries jealous of their sovereignty.
+Protecting tankers and "downstream" infrastructure (refineries and distribution networks) is usually simpler than trying to protect oilfields in distant countries jealous of their sovereignty.
 Protecting an "upstream" oil or gas field thousands of miles away would entail a large, rapid joint military deployment that is beyond the capability of nearly all oil importers other than the United States.
-And even if an importer boasted substantial force projection ability, its response would likely come too late to prevent a supply cutoff.
-It is unclear to what extent some of China's more hawkish and mercantilist analysts have considered these realities.
+And, even if an importer boasted substantial force projection ability, its response would likely come too late to prevent a supply cutoff.
+It is unclear to what extent China's more hawkish and mercantilist analysts have considered these realities.